Ballyhoo!: Daydreams (2011)

 The band's fourth album, Daydreams, was the group's first release under Pepper's LAW Records.
 The 12-track album was recorded and produced at Sound Lounge studios in Orlando, Florida, by Greg Shields and Mike Stebe and released in September 2011.
-The album debuted at #1 on the iTunes Reggae Charts, as well as #4 on Amazon.
-Their single "Last Night" saw rotation at various alternative radio stations including WHFS Baltimore, WRFF Philadelphia, KUKQ Phoenix, Star 101.9 Honolulu, and SiriusXM's Faction, as well as, various specialty shows around the country.
+The album debuted at No. 1 on the iTunes Reggae Charts, as well as No. 4 on Amazon.
+Their single "Last Night" saw rotation at various alternative radio stations, including WHFS Baltimore, WRFF Philadelphia, KUKQ Phoenix, Star 101.9 Honolulu, and SiriusXM's Faction, as well as various specialty shows around the country.
 The band's second single "Walk Away" opened even more doors at radio stations with its melodic chorus and sing along vibe.
 Pepper's drummer Yesod Williams and owner of his band's label LAW Records says of his newest addition, "Having Ballyhoo! join the LAW family is a perfect fit.
 They are an incredibly talented band with a really catchy style."

-By this time, Ballyhoo! was listed on MTV's "Top 100 Bands to Watch" by the Artist on the Verge Project.
-And even featured two downloadable songs on the popular video game Rock Band.
+By this time, Ballyhoo! was listed on MTV's "Top 100 Bands to Watch" by the Artist on the Verge Project and even featured two downloadable songs on the popular video game Rock Band.

-After heavily touring across the country, Ballyhoo! released a compilation album titled, Medium Rare: A collection of tasty cuts on December 22, 2012.
+After heavily touring across the country, Ballyhoo! released a compilation album titled Medium Rare: A collection of tasty cuts on December 22, 2012.
 This was a collection of live tracks, unreleased songs and early versions of their favorite songs.

 Pineapple Grenade!!
 (2013)

-Pineapple Grenade!!, Ballyhoo!'s fifth album was recorded in three weeks in January 2013 and was released on June 25, 2013.
+Pineapple Grenade!!, Ballyhoo!'s fifth album, was recorded in three weeks in January 2013 and was released on June 25, 2013.
 This is the first album produced under Right Coast Records, Ballyhoo!'s record label.
 All songs were produced by Paul Leary (Sublime) and Matt Wallace (Maroon 5, Faith No More).
-Their first single, "Run" saw much radio play.
-While their second single "No Good" was produced by Rome Ramirez from Sublime with Rome.
-The album climbed the Billboard Top 200 album chart at #189, as well as reaching #4 Billboard Heatseekers and #5 at iTunes Alternative charts.
+Their first single, "Run", saw much radio play.
+Their second single, "No Good", was produced by Rome Ramirez from Sublime with Rome.
+The album climbed the Billboard Top 200 album chart at No. 189, as well as reaching No. 4 Billboard Heatseekers and No. 5 at iTunes Alternative charts.

 On February 26, 2013, Ballyhoo! released a single, "Marijuana Laws".
 After both releases, Nick Lucera took over as the band's bassist after J.R.
 Gregory's departure in 2014.